julien731/AuthPress/README.md

 ## Changelog ##

+### 1.1.1

+* Fix an issue with the settings page not showing up
+* Contextual help deprecated bug
+* Remove mentions of Google in the plugin name chore

 ### 1.1.0
 * Add support for apps passwords
 * Admins can now force 2FA by user role